FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 docker-compose up
 ```

-(Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options.)
+If you prefer to install FusionAuth locally, see the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide/) to get up and running.

-Once your Docker container is up, it should be running at [localhost:9011](http://localhost:9011).
+Once you have FusionAuth installed, it should be running at [localhost:9011](http://localhost:9011).
 Navigate there and finish the setup steps.
 When those are completed, login as the administrator that you just created.
 Now we are ready to rock!

 First things first.
 A [FusionAuth Application](https://fusionauth.io/docs/v1/tech/core-concepts/applications/) is simply something a user can log into.